tapquo/Lungo.js/README.md

 </aside>
 ```

-In your section you need link your aside (#features) with `data-aside` attribute, and you can display/hide with attribute `data-view-aside`:
+In your section if you want view aside automaticaly in Tablet-Apps you need link your aside with `data-aside` attribute, and you can display/hide with attribute `data-view-aside`:
 ``` html
 <section id="main_section" data-aside="features">
     <header data-title="Aside">